material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 **Update execution**

 Executors can hook in to the Runtime's update event.
 The update event fires many times per second and provides some sort of time step.
-This time step can be used to drive the execution.
+This time step can drive the execution.

 **Remote execution**